Read This First

 Prompt 3: In a unnamed country experiencing a surge in an unnamed crime, the crimes have been dominantly committed by individuals sharing a clear unnamed physical trait.
 Discuss the value of profiling based on that unnamed physical trait.

-The section turns on Balancing Benefits and Drawbacks and Balancing Efficiency and Fairness.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Balancing Benefits and Drawbacks and Balancing Efficiency and Fairness in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Balancing Benefits and Drawbacks distinct from Balancing Efficiency and Fairness.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Balancing Benefits and Drawbacks distinct from Balancing Efficiency and Fairness.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Enhanced Crime Detection Argument